dive-into-machine-learning/dive-into-machine-learning/README.md

 Lastly, here are other guides to Machine Learning:

+* [Machine Learning for Developers](http://xyclade.github.io/MachineLearning/) is another good introduction.
+It introduces machine learning for a developer audience using Smile, a machine learning library that can be used both in Java and Scala.
 * [Materials for Learning Machine Learning](http://www.jacksimpson.co/2015/06/07/materials-for-learning-machine-learning/) by Jack Simpson
 * [How to Machine Learn](https://docs.google.com/document/d/1YN6BVdReNAYc8B0fjQ84yzDflqmeEPj7S0Xc-9_26R0/edit) by [Gideon Wulfsohn](http://gwulfs.github.io/)
 	* Features links to find meetups about ML